Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: System Model

-Let $\vect{h}_{k}\in \mathbb{C}^{M}$ denote the channel from UE $k$ to the BS, as shown in Fig.~\ref{fig:system}.
-Generalizing the spatially correlated Rician fading model \cite{DemirICASSP20} to consider an arbitrary number of specular components, each channel realization is expressed as where the vector $\bar{\vect{h}}_{k,s}$ is the array steering vector scaled by the square root of the corresponding link gain for the $s$th specular component of the channel. $S_k^{\mathrm{h}}$ is the number of specular components, which are also called \emph{dominant} paths.
+where the vector $\bar{\vect{h}}_{k,s}$ is the array steering vector scaled by the square root of the corresponding link gain for the $s$th specular component of the channel. $S_k^{\mathrm{h}}$ is the number of specular components, which are also called \emph{dominant} paths.
 The nonspecular part of the channel $\tilde{\vect{h}}_k$ represents the summation of other diffusely propagating multipath components.
+The notations used for different channels are outlined in Table~\ref{notation} for ease of readability.
 The vectors $\bar{\vect{h}}_{k,s}$ are fixed for a given setup.
 If there is an LOS path between the BS and UE $k$, then one of the specular components $e^{\imagunit\theta^{\mathrm{h}}_{k,s}}\bar{\vect{h}}_{k,s}$ corresponds to this path.
 Note that microscopic movements induce random phase-shifts on each individual propagation path and the one that affects the $s$th specular component of the channel is denoted by $\theta^{\mathrm{h}}_{k,s}$.
 These phase-shifts change from coherence block to coherence block.
 Hence, they are not known in advance and modeled as independent random variables uniformly distributed in $[0,2\pi)$, i.e., $\theta^{\mathrm{h}}_{k,s} \sim \mathcal{U}[0,2\pi)$.
 The nonspecular paths are subject to similar phase-shifts, which give rise to small-scale fading modeled by a Gaussian distribution $\tilde{\vect{h}}_k\sim \CN(\vect{0}_M,\vect{R}^{\mathrm{h}}_k)$ that also takes an independent realization in each coherence block.
 The matrix $\vect{R}^{\mathrm{h}}_k\in \mathbb{C}^{M \times M}$ describes the spatial correlation between the channel realizations observed at different BS antennas and other long-term channel effects such as geometric pathloss and shadowing.
-These matrices are fixed for a given setup and can, thus, be assumed to be known. \begin{remark} Note that the above model is the multiple-antenna generalization and correlated fading extension of the stochastic fading model described in \cite{Jerez2019}, which is also an extension of the two-way modeling with two specular components in \cite{Durgin2002}.
-The channel model in \eqref{eq:channel-UE-BS} admits correlated Rayleigh fading with $S_k^{\mathrm{h}}=0$ and Rician fading with $S_k^{\mathrm{h}}=1$ as special cases.
-The main motivation for this generalized model is that the dominant components of the channels (including the LOS path) mainly affect the SE of an RIS-assisted system \cite{Bjornson2021}.
-Unlike the previous works on massive MIMO and RIS-assisted communication works that consider only one dominant path, we consider a more general channel behavior to analyze its effect on the SE performance more deeply. \end{remark} The channel from UE $k$ to RIS $\ell$ is denoted by $\vect{f}_{k\ell}\in \mathbb{C}^{N}$ and, using the same multi-specular correlated fading model as in \eqref{eq:channel-UE-BS}, it is expressed as where $\theta^{\mathrm{f}}_{k\ell,s} \sim \mathcal{U}[0,2\pi)$ and $\tilde{\vect{f}}_{k\ell}\sim \CN(\vect{0}_{N},\vect{R}^{\mathrm{f}}_{k\ell})$.
-The matrix $\vect{R}^{\mathrm{f}}_{k\ell} \in \mathbb{C}^{N\times N}$ describes the spatial correlation and pathloss corresponding to the nonspecular component of the channel.
-We will denote the channel from UE $k$ to the $N_i$ reflecting elements that are assigned to UE $i$ by ${\vect{f}}^{\prime}_{ki}\in \mathbb{C}^{N_i}$, as in Fig.~\ref{fig:system}, and it is constructed by the elements of the vectors $\vect{f}_{k\ell}$, for $\ell=1,\ldots,L$ at the corresponding indices.
+These matrices are fixed for a given setup and can, thus, be assumed to be known.